mautic/developer-documentation-new/docs/rest_api/emails.rst

    $email = $emailApi->edit($id, $data, $createIfNotFound);

-Edit a new Email.
+Edit an existing Email.
 Note that this supports PUT or PATCH depending on the desired behavior.

 **PUT** creates an Email if the given ID doesn't exist and clears all the Email information, adds the information from the request.
 **PATCH** fails if the Email with the given ID doesn't exist and updates the Email field values with the values from the request.